eden20586/Database-projects/README.md

 The first project will be in access software and the second project will be in MYSQL software.

-The courses was in the academy.
+The courses were in academy.

-The project will be contain a file of guidance doucment.
+The projects will be contains a file of guidance doucment.